Ballans: Economy and employment

 According to the 2017 census there are 95 employable people of which 90 are active employees or self-employed.
 Most of them (74%) work outside the commune.
 The activity is totally related to viticulture in this Fins Bois area of the Cognac region.

-The town has several rural multi-service shops with a bar and a post office.
+The village has one rural multi-service shop with a bar and a post office.

 Facilities

 Education

 The school is an Inter-communal Educational Grouping (RPI) between Macqueville, Neuvicq, Siecq, and Ballans.

 Ballans hosts one class which is a large children's section and CP.

 Sports and recreation

 There is a Hiking route and a Tennis court.

 There is a local festival on the third weekend in June, Fireworks on 14 July, and a flea market in the schools on the 1st Sunday of October.

 Associations

 There is a Senior Citizens Club, the festival committee, and the ACCA hunting society.